 Those who want to deploy and manage their applications within minutes in the AWS Cloud.
 You don’t need experience with cloud computing to get started.
-AWS Elastic Beanstalk supports Java, Node.js, PHP, Python, Ruby, and .NET web applications.
+AWS Elastic Beanstalk supports Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker web applications.

 AWS Elastic Beanstalk supports the following languages and development stacks:

 Nginx or Apache HTTP Server for Node.js applications

 Microsoft IIS 7.5, 8.0, and 8.5 for .NET applications

 See Supported Platforms for a complete, up-to-date list of supported language and development stacks.